shwetamatkar/react-to-do-read-list/README.md

-## Simple React App - To Do And To Read List
+## Simple React App - Responsive To Do And To Read List

 ## Demo (Live Interactive)